 As a school we are concerned about the whole child.
 Quality First Teaching and continuous assessment and audits of these by the senior leadership team and subject leaders ensure children receive the highest quality provision.
 Interventions are used to accelerate progress when a need is identified.
 Class teachers discuss interventions with parents and share the impact.
 The interventions will be recorded on an Intervention Map.
 Children identified with SEND will have their targets recorded on an Individual Learning Plan.
-All interventions will have clear baseline assessments, exit data and an evaluation of their outcomes.
-These will be monitored by the SENCo and senior staff in pupil progress meetings.
+All interventions will use initial assessments and exit assessments as part of the school assessment calendar, although some interventions have specific assessments.
+These will be used as an evaluation of outcomes.
+This will be monitored by the SENCo and senior staff in pupil progress meetings.

 Training is given to staff for medical needs when they arise for example epi pens.
 We have a personal intimate care plan for individual children with hygiene requirements and staff will change nappies where necessary.
-Administration of medicines is co-ordinated by Amanda Foster, School Business manager.
-Incidents are monitored on class charts by the Headteacher and discussed with the Senior Leaders to evaluate provision and ensure effectiveness.
+Administration of medicines is coordinated by Amanda Foster, School Business manager.
+Incidents are monitored on Arbor by the Headteacher and discussed with the Senior Leaders to evaluate provision and ensure effectiveness.

 Emotional and social difficulties in school are carefully monitored using personalised behaviour plans, ELSA interventions and ABC charts may be used to identify potential triggers, monitor incidents and enable monitoring of effectiveness of provision.